Fountain with Hoover tower in the background

 May 18, 2024

-• OSA error reason codes: FMS will introduce error reason codes for the LDA system’s Organization Suspense Account (OSA) dashboard to help users understand the root cause of why a payroll transaction failed to post to its original PTA and instead posted to an OSA.
+• OSA error reason codes: FMS will add error reason codes to the LDA system’s organization suspense account (OSA) section to help users understand the root cause of why a payroll transaction failed to post to its original PTA and instead posted to an OSA.
 This enhancement streamlines and expedites the investigation process and fosters financial stewardship.
+Learn about the LDA system.

 Labor schedulers and labor distribution adjusters